abunuh/Machine-Learning/capstone/proposal.md

 ### Problem Statement

 There are 30 feature measurements contained in the dataset with each sample labeled as either (M) Malignant or (B) Benign.
-The goal is to determine which features are most significant and to build and compare an ensemble model and a DNN model that will be able to predict the malignancy of the FNA sample based on the given features.
-The model results will be compared as well.
-The procedure will be as follows:
+The goal is to determine which features are most significant and to build and compare an AdaBoost model and a DNN model that will be able to predict the malignancy of the FNA sample based on the given features.
+The 2 models will be compared using standard evaluation metrics.

-1. Extract the raw data from the compressed zip file.
-2. Explore the data and ensure that it is cleaned before building any prediction models.
-3. Do some basic feature selection and consider removing highly correlated features.
-4. Split the data into training and testing sets.
-4. Train an ensable model like AdaBoost and a DNN on the training set of the data.
-5. Review the results for accuracy of the models.
-Compare the ensemble model to the DNN.
-6. Review the results for feature importance and compare to the feature selection used earlier.

 ### Datasets and Inputs